mautic/mautic-documentation/pages/07.Channels/03.Focus Items/docs.en.md

 ## Disabling Tracking

-In the Mautic Configuration you can disable to set the Tracking Cookie.
+In the Mautic Configuration you can disable setting the tracking cookie.

 ![Screenshot showing the configuration Settings to disable tracking](configuration.png)